mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_security_policy.md

 driver is the name of the Flexvolume driver.
 ## allowed_host_paths

-allowedHostPaths is a white list of allowed host paths.
+allowedHostPaths is an allowlist of host paths.
 Empty indicates that all host paths may be used.

 #### path_prefix